jimmy4am/4am-test/README.md

 - Ensure that each page updates only the relevant fields for that step in the user journey

+### 4. Stop Duplicate API Calls
+- Explain why the session is created and fetched twice
+- Implement a fix so it only does it once

 ## Evaluation Criteria
 You will be assessed on:
 - Code quality and organization